OCAAlliance/ExtensionClasses/README.md

 	https://developercertificate.org/. <Full name> <email>

 ## Submission Contents
 For your first submission, you'll need to create your submission folder.
 Please build it in the format described above.
 Otherwise, the submission should simply contain the material to be included in your contribution folder.

+Don't forget to include the Developer's Certificate of Origin in your pull requests.

+Thanks for your support of the OCA Ecosystem.